22 Notable alumni of

 -

 Marion Carolyn Naifeh was an American author and educator who, with her husband, the late diplomat George Naifeh, represented the United States in diplomatic missions in the Middle East, Africa and South Asia over nearly three decades.
-As an author, Naifeh published two books.
+As an author, Naifeh published three books.
 Her 2003 publication, The Last Missionary in China, was described by noted Harvard University sinologist Ezra Vogel as "a touching, well-written, well-researched account of the life and times of a missionary who died in China in 1951 after 34 years there, by his daughter.
 Objective, nuanced, broad-gauged" Naifeh's 2016 book, Foreign Service, chronicles her family's life in the U.S. diplomatic corps during the 1950s, 1960s and 1970s.
+Also in 2016, she published Finding my Mother: The Red Box, a memoir of her mother.

 -